Jake2206/UltrasoundSimulation/README.md

 ## 6.Project title

-Ultrasonic Probe Central Line Training
+Ultrasonic Probe Training

 ## 7.Project directory overview
-Because each of us worked on different features at the same time, we kept several different scenes in our project.

-Our main scene is at: Assets/Scenes/addInstruction
+The main scene is at: Assets/Scenes/mainScene

-Our scripts are at: Assets/Scripts
+The scripts are at: Assets/Scripts and Assets

 ## 8.Special Instructions, if any, for deploying your app